rust-lang/rust/src/doc/trpl/hello-world.md

 $ rustc main.rs
 ```

-This is similar to `gcc` or `clang`, if we come from a C or C++ background.
-Rust
+This is similar to `gcc` or `clang`, if you come from a C or C++ background.
-will output a binary executable.
+Rust will output a binary executable.
 We can see it with `ls`:

 ```bash
 $ ls